 Report the recent death of your loved one to the SSA by calling 1-800-772-1213 (TTY 1-800-325-0078).
 You should notify them immediately, especially if the deceased were collecting any government benefit.

-In most cases, the funeral director will report the death to SSA, but to ensure the death is reported promptly, a family member must make a report directly to an SSA representative between the time 7:00 am and 7:00 pm Monday through Friday.
+In most cases, the funeral director will report the death to SSA, but to ensure the death is reported promptly, a family member must make a report directly to an SSA representative between time 7:00 am and 7:00 pm Monday through Friday.

 3. Pull your loved one’s credit report before reaching out to the credit bureaus

-It is important to have a credit report to get a clear idea of what financial accounts are still open.
+It is important to have a credit report to understand what financial accounts are still open.
 You can get this free at annualcreditreport.com.
 You’ll need to have the necessary information like the full name, address, birthday, and Social Security number.

 You’ll need familiarity with the deceased to be able to pass the website’s multiple-choice security questions.
 You will be asked about prior addresses or which bank holds a current mortgage.

 After a few weeks, recheck the credit report to see if there’s been any suspicious activity.
 After several months, get another credit report from a different credit-reporting bureau.

 4. Report the death to the credit bureaus

 One way of preventing identity theft after death is by calling each bureau before sending the official death certificate because each bureau has specific requirements to mark the credit holder as deceased.
-Find out each specific requirements then write a letter notifying them of your loved one’s death.
+Find out each specific requirement, then write a letter notifying them of your loved one’s death.

 The Credit Bureaus’ phone numbers are: